Mingbo Airport: The Forgotten Most Dangerous Airport In The World

 Photo: Chhutin Sherpa | aviospace.org

-Getting supplies to the Everest region even till this day is a challenge, thanks largely to the fact that only Short Take-off and Landing (STOL) fixed-wing aircraft fly to Hillary (Lukla) Airport, which is still considered to be the Gateway to Everest.
-Lukla is perched at an altitude of 2800 meters or so, Mingbo was perched at around 4,600.
-To give you another perspective, Mingbo Airstrip was imroved to 500 yards, a runway length smaller than Lukla’s.
+Getting supplies to the Everest region, even to this day is a challenge, thanks largely to the fact that only Short Take-off and Landing (STOL) fixed-wing aircraft and a handful of helicopters fly to Hillary (Lukla) Airport.
+Lukla is perched at an altitude of 2800 meters or so, Mingbo was located at an altitude of around 4,600 meters.
+To give you another perspective into the specifics of Lukla: the runway of the Mingbo Airstrip was improved to 500 yards, a length smaller than Lukla’s.

-The driving force behind this airstrip was not simply adventure but a humanitarian crisis.
 In 1959, following the Tibetan uprising against Chinese rule, waves of Tibetan refugees began pouring into Nepal.
-Thousands found themselves stranded in the harsh terrain below the village near Mingbo.
-It was a scene of desperation: yaks slaughtered to stave off hunger, their meat hung out to dry under the unforgiving Himalayan sun.
+Thousands found themselves stranded in the harsh terrain of the Khumbu region (the very region where Lukla, Mingbo, and Syangboche airports are located).
+It was a scene of desperation: yaks slaughtered to stave off hunger, their meat hung out to dry under the Himalayan sun.

 Photo: Karan Bhatta | aviospace.org

 Hillary recognized the dire need for aid.
 The Mingbo Airstrip was envisioned as a lifeline, a conduit through which supplies could reach these refugees.
-The Pilatus Porter, a versatile aircraft capable of handling short and rugged runwaysferried essentials—food for the starving.
-It also supplied materials for constructing Khumjung Secondary School, and other life-sustaining supplies.
+A Pilatus Porter operated by the Swiss government ferried essentials (such as food) to Mingbo.
+The same airport (and the plane) also supplied materials for constructing Khumjung Secondary School.

 Photo: Karan Bhatta | aviospace.org